gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Not *now*."

 As the villagers approached,
-Scholar-Candidate Nangyal puffed out his chest.
+Scholar-Candidate Yangyal puffed out his chest.
 "Literally Indigestible,
 by election from its inhabitants and with the consent of His Majesty Denpa King Gandan made reeve of the village of Stale Leftovers,